 · Mutual non-aggression,

-· Mutual aid, et
+· Mutual aid, and

 · Peaceful coexistence.

-I used to think that the World Court alone could rescind these rights and obligations, and then only temporarily, according to the verdict of randomly selected juries fully briefed by an adversarial system of international pleadings.
+I used to think that the World Court alone could rescind these rights and obligations and then only temporarily according to the verdict of randomly selected juries fully briefed by an adversarial system of international pleadings.

-Since then, each of us has witnessed many atrocities both foreign and domestic.
+Since then, each of us has witnessed countless atrocities both foreign and domestic.
 Governments and their associates have indulged in them under armored umbrellas of non-intervention and national sovereignty.
 Since then, I read Mortimer Adler’s How to Think about War and Peace.
 His much clearer analysis of the politics of PeaceWorld (published in 1943 and ignored since) includes the following directives.
 I quote them to you in their entirety:

 “With respect to any plan proposed for maintaining ‘peace in our time,’ the following conditions should be satisfied.